qaalabs/DE5M6/docs/tne/day3.md

-# Day 3: Day 3 - Quality & Governance
+# Day 3 - Quality & Governance

 ## Session 1
 - `09:30` **Discussion**: What does good data mean to you?
 (10 mins)